DeeJayLSP/godot-qoa-module/README.md

-**( ⚠ WARNING: This module is not completed yet.
-Don't expect it to work properly.
-More info on code comments. )**

 # Godot QOA Module
 A module to import and play QOA files, just like its MP3 and Ogg Vorbis counterparts.